QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/files/gen.md

 public int hashCode() {
     final int prime = 31; // int max power
     int hash = 1; // return 1

+    // for each attribute, use the correct line

     // if attr is a boolean
     hash = prime * hash + (attr ?
 1231 : 1237);